JaxPlays-Inc/jaxplays.org/content/reviews/2024-09-15-The-Revolutionists.md

 - Ray Hollister
 production: 2024 The Revolutionists
 theatre: Players by the Sea
-cast:
+featuring:
   - Jennifer Lilly
   - Ayviana Singh
   - Morgan Williams
   - Catie Casey
   - Jillianne Tamillo
 description: "*The Revolutionists* at Players by the Sea captivates with wit and power, bringing revolutionary women to life in a brilliant, meta-theatrical performance."
 ---

 Lauren Gunderson’s [[production: 2024 The Revolutionists]] unfolds at [[theatre:Players by the Sea]] as a vibrant, audacious exploration of sisterhood, revolution and the power of storytelling.
 Set during the upheaval of the French Revolution, this play brings together four dynamic characters: playwright Olympe de Gouges, assassin Charlotte Corday, the infamous Marie Antoinette and Marianne Angelle.
 Marianne is a fictional embodiment of the free Black women who were vital to the revolutionary movements in Saint-Domingue, modern-day Haiti.
 Though their paths never crossed in reality, Gunderson brings them together in this bold, meta-theatrical drama, filled with modern language and self-referential wit.
 The production delves into themes of female empowerment and artistic expression, offering a fresh lens through which to view history.
 <!--more-->